Integrating genomics into the U.S. Endangered Species Act

 Landscape and conservation genomics of imperiled frogs

-My current research has two parts: investigating the evolutionary ecology and genomic basis of thermal tolerance in tailed frogs (genus Ascaphus); and conservation and landscape genomics of the Great Basin Distinct Population Segment of the Columbia Spotted Frog (Rana luteiventris).
-This is part of my postdoctoral work at Colorado State University.
+My first postdoctoral research position, based in Chris Funk's lab at Colorado State University, had two parts: investigating the evolutionary ecology and genomic basis of thermal tolerance in tailed frogs (genus Ascaphus); and conservation and landscape genomics of the Great Basin Distinct Population Segment of the Columbia spotted frog (Rana luteiventris).

 Faced with climate change, organisms must adapt in place or move—or they go extinct.
 Relative to dispersal, adaptation in response to environmental change remains poorly understood.
 Fortunately the recent development of molecular techniques for detecting local adaptation in wild populations has made it easier to evaluate this response.
 These tools offer important benefits for conservation practice in a dynamic world, since conserving adaptive capacity and evolutionary potential can improve the capacity for species to persist under the synergistic effects of climate change and habitat fragmentation.